tprochnow/academic-kickstart2/content/courses/website/_index.md

 ## What will it cost?

 Blood, sweat, and tears.
 Okay, maybe only the last two.
 Creating and editing your website is completely free and we actually won't pay for anything today in the 30 minutes.
 You will have to pay for a domain name and for it to be hosted online.
 There are affordable options for this.
-I use Netlify [Netlify](https://app.netlify.com/) in order to do this as it taps directly into my github account.
+I use [Netlify](https://app.netlify.com/) in order to do this as it taps directly into my github account.
 I will frame the workshop with this in mind but you are more than welcome to explore your options.